 Seeking ideas I hit the web and found a neat recipe for Chicken Piccata on my buddy JD’s blog Get Rich Slowly.
 He had an article entitled Recession Romance and shared some other neat ideas to celebrate V-Day without breaking the bank.

 When it comes to new recipes, I’m a sucker for any Italian dish, so this recipe was right up my alley.
 The one slight change that I implemented was I wanted to make it a pasta dish so I added some thin spaghetti to the mix.

 If you’re looking for a new tasty recipe, I encourage you to give it a try.

 If you’re looking for a tasty shrimp pasta recipe, head over to Gen X Finance for a recipe I shared earlier.
-Without further ado, here’s the the step by step instructions as well as an idea on how much it is going to cost.
+Without further ado, here are the step-by-step instructions as well as an idea of how much it is going to cost.
 Time to hit the kitchen to try out this chicken pasta recipe!